 How to identify actors:

 Notation convention.
 Each actor's name is a noun (CamelCase, no spaces), and the actor is documented in one sentence covering its role and how it interacts with the system.
-For example: "BookBorrower: a member of the library who borrows physical copies of books (Principal)."
+For example: "BookBorrower: a member of the library who borrows physical copies of books (Primary)."
 The description belongs in the requirements document next to the diagram; the diagram itself only carries the name.

 A use case is a task an actor needs to perform with the help of the system.
 Two rules from the course notes: